About

 —Pos, De La SouL

 With a BA from Spelman College, an MFA from Antioch University Los Angeles, and a Doctorate in Education for which she studied at the University of Southern California and Clark Atlanta University, she teaches in the Los Angeles Community College district and has provided curriculum development and cultural event planning for various youth-centered organizations, including extensive work with incarcerated teens and youth transitioning out of trafficking.
-She was featured on Jane Fonda’s Fire Drill Fridays, Rosario Dawson’s The Assembly, two De La Soul albums, two seasons of HBO’s Def Poetry, and has been commissioned to write poems for Susan and David Rockefeller, Mickalene Thomas, Greenpeace, and Quincy Jones.
+She was featured on Jane Fonda’s Fire Drill Fridays, Rosario Dawson’s The Assembly, three De La Soul albums, two seasons of HBO’s Def Poetry, and has been commissioned to write poems for Susan and David Rockefeller, Mickalene Thomas, Greenpeace, and Quincy Jones.